Skip to Content

 Copal is probably the most common natural imitator, while bakelite, a plastic, is probably the most prevalent artificial imitator.
 Casein, celluloid, epoxy, glass, polyester, phenolic resins, and modern plastic are among the other imitators.

 • Copal is a very young tree resin.
 The age is less than 1 million years old, which means the material is immature to be called real amber.
-Copal can be easily spotted by hardness tests.
+Hardness tests can easily spot Copal.
 Copal is softer than real amber and can be scratched by a fingernail.

-• Glass is the easiest type of fake amber to be identified.
-Glass is much harder than real amber.
-It cannot be scratched by metal, and, unlike real amber, glass is cold to the touch.
+• Glass is the easiest type of fake amber to identify, but it is much harder than real amber.
+It cannot be scratched by metal, and unlike real amber, glass is cold to the touch.

-Please, take a closer look at inclusions.
+Please take a closer look at the inclusions.
 Small amphibians, reptiles, or large insects look too perfect.
-Real insect inclusions are commonly deformed and twisted because insects attempt to get out from the sticky resin.
+Real insect inclusions are commonly deformed and twisted because insects attempt to escape from the sticky resin.

 What Does Fake Amber Look Like?

 It is a difficult task to differentiate fake amber visually.
-Fake amber occurs in authentic amber colors and transparency degrees.
+Fake amber occurs in authentic amber colors and with degrees of transparency.

 Fake amber made of glass shows glass luster.
 Fakes made of resins and plastic can be either transparent or opaque and occur in different colors.
 Inclusions in fake amber look too perfect as insects don’t show any attempts to escape.
 Fakes usually have stripes or look like mosaics.

-Fake amber can be visually identified by too-perfect insect (spiders, scorpions, mosquitoes) inclusions.
+Fake amber can be visually identified by inclusions of insects (spiders, scorpions, mosquitoes) that are too perfect.
 In real amber, insects are usually damaged and rotated somehow.

 Also, insects in fake amber preserve the natural bright color of insect bodies and wings.
 The bright color is a sign that the insect was not staying for a million years in an amber gemstone.

 TIP: Amber is great for tumbling.
-But do you know how long to tumble amber or other rocks?
+But do you know how long it takes to tumble amber or other rocks?
 Find out the exact values for different types of rocks in the article below:

 How Long To Tumble Rocks?
 Exact Values For Different Rocks